 American poet Emily Dickinson once wrote: ‘Tell the truth, but tell it slant.’
-Before we consider what this means to fiction writers, first let’s think about what makes good descriptive writing.
+Following this advice can bring vividness and originality to your prose.
+Here’s how.

 Your reader won’t learn anything new or experiencing anything interesting if you spend seventeen pages describing every object in a room, the dimensions of every piece of furniture or the exact shade of every character’s eyes.
 Yes, you might create a very precise picture this way, but its vividness – its aliveness – will be smothered.

-Vividness is created through detail.
-But not by describing every detail.
+Vividness and originality is created through detail, but not by describing every detail.
 It’s created by describing a select few details – told slant.

 What does it meant to tell something ‘slant’?